This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 Tag me @sweet_tea_thyme on Instagram when you make this recipe, and don't forget to leave a star rating and comment on the recipe card.
 I love seeing my recipes enjoyed and shared in kitchens across the world; you guys are amazing!

-- 2 tbsp neutral, high smoke point oil (grapeseed, vegetable, canola, etc)
+- 2 tablespoon neutral, high smoke point oil (grapeseed, vegetable, canola, etc)

 - 4 lbs boneless chuck roast, cut in half